Lelelo1/haxe_samples/readme.md

-This is a sample proof of conecept app for embedding resource - csv file with list of people.
-It can be accessed in dll in xamarin forms application, in android simulator
+This is a sample proof of concept repo for building libaries in haxe.First out is embedding resource - A csv file containing list of people.
+It can be accessed in dll in xamarin forms application with android simulator
 It is currently being tested on a real apple watch device - through static linking and .a library file

 Eventially I intend on testing the sys.sqlite and setting up a .db file as resource..